 Some 2.14 million people sing regularly in choirs in the UK, with community choirs representing the largest sector at 36% (Voices Now, 2017).
-Stacey et al. (2002), in their review of the relationship between singing-based initiatives and health, concluded that singing had both physiological and psychological benefits.
-This has since been substantiated further by research in the two decades that have followed (Stegemoller et al., 2017a; Weinstein et al., 2016).
-Physiological benefits proved easier to quantify in the 2002 review with a vast amount of research showing a positive relationship between singing and improved symptomatology whilst psychosocial benefits were harder to appraise.
+Stacy et al. (2002), in their review of the relationship between singing-based initiatives and health, concluded that singing had both physiological and psychological benefits.
+This has since been substantiated further by research in the two decades that have followed (Stegemoller, Hurt, et al., 2017; Weinstein et al., 2016).
+Physiological benefits proved easier to quantify in the 2002 review with a vast amount of research showing a positive relationship between singing and improved symptomatology while psychosocial benefits were harder to appraise.